Teeth! Piranha relative caught in neighborhood pond in Oklahoma

 OKLAHOMA CITY (KFOR) – An 11-year-old Oklahoma boy recently caught a fish related to the piranha in a neighborhood pond, prompting wildlife officials to warn residents not to release exotic fish into local waters.

-Charlie Clinton recently reeled in a Pacu, a fish native to South American that has human-like teeth.
+Charlie Clinton recently reeled in a Pacu, a fish native to South America that has human-like teeth.

 “Dear, whoever released an entire Pacu (a South American fish closely related to Piranha) into a NEIGHBORHOOD pond; how dare you,” the Oklahoma Department of Wildlife Conservation said on Twitter.
 “DO NOT RELEASE YOUR PETS.
 THEY ARE AN EXOTIC, INVASIVE SPECIES THAT CAN CAUSE DAMAGE TO OUR LOCAL ECOSYSTEMS.”